 There comes a time in every coin collector's journey that they need to step away from the hobby due to financial limitations, life pressures or time constraints.
 If your coins are stored properly, they will still be in the same condition when you first bought them.

 People who have collected coins for ten, twenty or even fifty years or longer, know the value of a well-organized collection.
-It is even more appreciated by their heirs.
+Their heirs will especially appreciate it.
 So, as you progress down your coin collecting journey, take the time to learn about your coins and have the patience that is required to make wise purchases.
-In doing this you will have years of enjoyment and possibly turn a great profit when it comes time to sell your coins.
+In doing this, you will have years of enjoyment and possibly turn a high profit when it comes time to sell your coins.